-Kylian Mbappe wins World Cup golden boot award after hat-trick in final defeat
+Kylian Mbappe wins World Cup Golden Boot award after hat-trick in final defeat

 In the 2-0 semi-final victory over Morocco, France's goals again came from elsewhere, before the French faced Argentina in the final and Mbappe netted his quickfire double and extra-time penalty.

-At the 2018 World Cup in Russia, where England's Harry Kane claimed the golden boot with six goals, Mbappe scored four times.
+At the 2018 World Cup in Russia, where England's Harry Kane claimed the Golden Boot with six goals, Mbappe scored four times.

 Aged 19 at the time, Mbappe became the youngest player to score in a World Cup final since Pele did so for Brazil in 1958.
 The Frenchman netted his side's final goal in a 4-1 win against Croatia.